Register now for exclusive updates on Clearing 2023

 Why Lancaster?

 Lancaster is a student paradise, with lots to offer in the way of entertainment.
-Whether you love to drink and dance, or if eating out with friends is more your thing, you’ll have so much to choose from here.
+Whether you love to drink and dance, or eating out with friends is more your thing, you’ll have so much to choose from here.

 Where to eat in Lancaster

-Foodies will love Lancaster’s eclectic restaurant scene – from its cheap and cheerful high street favourites to its stylish and chic cafes.
+Foodies will love Lancaster’s eclectic restaurant scene – from its cheap and cheerful high street favourites to its stylish and chic cafés.
 Whether you like British, Italian, Indian, Chinese or Japanese cuisine, there’s something for everyone in this lively city.

-Lancaster’s picturesque, winding canal system is a great place to start exploring – with plenty of perfect dining spots.
-Dotted along the charming Lancaster Canal, you’ll find the Water Witch, an award-winning eatery surrounded by canal boats, and the popular White Cross bar and restaurant a refurbished cotton mill warehouse with popular outdoor seating that fills up fast in the summer months.
-Another favourite for food is the Lancaster Charter Market – our city’s traditional street food market set on Dalton Square.
-Market stalls offer a range of locally produced treats including cakes, pies, pastries, breads, cheeses and more.
-There is street food from around the world, popular choices include Italian flatbreads, Jamaican stew and Indian curry.
+Lancaster’s picturesque, winding canal system is a great place to start exploring, with plenty of outdoor dining spots.
+Dotted along the charming Lancaster Canal you’ll find the Water Witch, an award-winning eatery surrounded by canal boats, as well as the White Cross Bar and Restaurant, a refurbished cotton mill warehouse that fills up fast in the summer months.

 Where to drink in Lancaster